According to BabyCenter the cost of a nanny depends on where you live, the responsibilities of the position, and the experience of your nanny.

 Costs for a nanny vary greatly by region.
 According to BabyCenter.com and our own data points, a nanny can cost between $400 - $1,000+ a week based on the local supply and demand, the local cost of living, and the qualifications you seek in a nanny.

-According to BabyCenter, employers are expected to pay employer's taxes and social security taxes.
-BabyCenter offers a list of guidelines to get you started on fulfilling the legal requirements of employing a nanny.
-You may also visit NannyTaxUSA.com for information.
-You might want to consider a payroll service like Paycycle, which offers a payroll service for household employees.
+According to BabyCenter[2] , employers are expected to pay employer's taxes and social security taxes.
+BabyCenter offers a list of guidelines[3] to get you started on fulfilling the legal requirements of employing a nanny.
+You might want to consider a payroll service like Intuit Online Payroll Household[4] .

 Those hiring a nanny are expected to provide health insurance or pay higher wages to compensate.
 Some employers offer to help pay for routine dental visits or eye exams.
 Other benefits such as paid holidays, vacation and sick days should also be considered.